syncany/syncany-docs/source/plugins.rst

 """""""""""""""
 The Samba plugin uses the `jCIFS library <http://jcifs.samba.org/>`_ for SMB/CIFS.
 Since this library only supports `NT LM 0.12 <https://lists.samba.org/archive/jcifs/2013-December/010123.html>`_ (which is `SMBv1 <http://richardkok.wordpress.com/2011/02/03/wireshark-determining-a-smb-and-ntlm-version-in-a-windows-environment/>`_), the plugin currently does not encrypt the communication to the SMB/CIFS server.

-That means that the plugin **does not provide transport security** and credentials might by read by an adversary (man-in-the-middle attack).
+That means that the plugin **does not provide transport security** and credentials might be read by an adversary (man-in-the-middle attack).
 Since Syncany itself takes care of encrypting the files before they are uploaded, the **confidentiality of your data is not at risk**.
 However, be aware that this still means that an attacker might get access to your SMB/CIFS account and simply delete all of your files.

 If the Samba plugin is used, users sharing a repository typically access that repository **using the same username/password combination**.
 Be aware that sharing a ``syncany://`` link and the repository password with other users also means giving away these storage credentials.
 Only share a repository with people you trust with these credentials.